-This page describes Western Gorilla: Facts, Population, Lifespan, Height, Habitat
+This page describes Western Gorilla Facts, Lifespan, Height, Habitat, Predators & Population.

 One of the two gorilla subgroups found on the continent of Africa is the western gorilla (the other being the eastern gorilla).
 The western gorilla is the more common and larger of the two gorilla species.